TjasaZil/FrontendMentor/README.md

 # Frontent mentor

-this is a site that holds all of my Frontend Mentor projects
+this is a site that holds all of my Frontend Mentor projects.
+If you want to see a README.md file for a specific project you can find it in the src/assets/{'project name'} folder.

 ### Project setup